tomstafford/choice-engine-text/intuitions.md

 # Intuitions

-Did I convince you that simple rules can lead to the endless, generation of unpredicable forms?
+Did I convince you that simple rules can lead to the endless, generation of unpredictable forms?
 This is why I don't think determinism is any threat to our free choice.

 Our choices are free because they are ours, not because they are independent of the rest of the universe.
 They arise from the bit of the universe which we occupy - *our* history, *our* brains, *our* thoughts.
 This is what makes them unique, personal, unpredictable.